 Safety and what's appropriate on stage

 Our experience is that students who take part in the competition are overwhelmingly positive, supportive and sensible when it comes to both safety and inappropriate material.
-However, we are committed to making sure that the competition is safe and appropriate for students, teachers, festival staff and volunteers and the audience.
+However, we are committed to making sure that the competition is safe and has appropriate content for students, teachers, festival staff and volunteers and the audience.
 The following is a short outline of our general approach to safety and content.

 Safety

 We still want students to be dynamic, physical and present on stage.
-We have just put some simple rules around safety in place to dangerous situations.
+We have just put some simple rules around safety in place to avoid dangerous situations.

 Briefings